 As I dragged the chests down the steps, I thought of the part in Ulysses when poor old drunken Paddy Dignam’s coffin is being taken out of the house, and Dignam’s son hears the bump, bump, bump of the coffin coming down the front stairs.
 I thought about how a writer’s body of work is often called a corpus.
 Those chests were awkward and heavy as a man.
 (144)

 Dornstein’s difficulty with this unwieldy ‘corpus’ is further exacerbated by the ways in which David’s own presence is felt in the writing he has left behind.
-His fiction encompasses multiple autobiographical traces, and is characterised by a distinctly self-conscious, post-modern representation and scrutiny of self.
+His fiction encompasses multiple autobiographical traces, and is characterised by a distinctly self-conscious, postmodern representation and scrutiny of self.
 In David’s writing there is a tendency towards self-aggrandisement, a belief that his genius has gone unrecognised, articulated through ‘wildest fantasies of posthumous fame’ (180).
 At other times, he agonises over whether he is mistaken about his own value as a writer.
 These alternating moments of egotistical posturing and self-doubt find their expression through fantasies in which artistic identity is as likely to be erased as elevated.
 Most striking of these elaborate fantasies what Dornstein categorises an ‘adolescent romance’ (14) in which David imagines his own tragic death.
 In preparation for this inevitability, he arranges his own ‘literary estate’ for posterity, believing that a tragic early death would ensure his literary greatness’ (13).
 Thus, David’s archive includes notes addressed to imaginary scholars, and ‘for the biographers’ who will eventually peruse his works, but who come rather belatedly to recognise his brilliance.
 In anticipation of this event, David helpfully composes a preface for what he envisages will be the first of many volumes of his posthumously published work.

 At times, David’s mode of narrating the self represents unnervingly prescient discourse for his brother to negotiate.
 In one scenario, it is a fantasised air-crash that brings about David’s demise, an idea to which he returns in one of his notebooks, aptly titled, The Fall Journal: